martinfrances107/gcode-nom/README.md

 cargo run --release -- < ./assets/benchy.gcode > benchy.svg
 ```

-If a filename is passed in as a command line parameter then a obj file will be dumped to StdOut.
+If a filename is passed in as a command line parameter then a svg file will be dumped to StdOut.

 ```bash
 cd gocode2svg